-- At least one lecture course from each of areas I-II listed below. - Three laboratory courses beyond BIOL-K 101 / BIOL-K 103 selected from areas below.
-To receive credit for a laboratory, an accompanying pre- or corequisite lecture must be completed with a minimum grade of C-.
-BIOL-K 493 will count as one laboratory course only if BIOL-K 490 is also taken. - Capstone Experience.
+- Complete at least one lecture course or in cases where a lecture is less than 3 credit hours, complete additional courses to reach a minimum of 3 credit hours from each of areas I-II listed below.
+Special topics may be available vary year-to-year.
+Check with the biology advisor and obtain approval before registering to determine if the course will be acceptable and under which Area. - Minimally three laboratory courses beyond BIOL-K 101 / BIOL-K 103 selected from Areas below.
+To receive credit for a laboratory, an accompanying pre- or co-requisite lecture must be completed with a minimum grade of C-.
+BIOL-K 493 will count as one laboratory course when 2 credit hours are completed (in one semester or across two semesters) and only if BIOL-K 490 is also taken where BIOL-K 490 satisfying the capstone requirement. - Capstone Experience.
 This requirement is met by taking either BIOL-K 493 Independent Research (1 cr.) or BIOL-K 490 Capstone (1 cr.) in the senior year.
 BIOL-K 493 cannot be used as both a third laboratory and as a capstone.
 BIOL-K 490 addresses the integration of knowledge in the principles of undergraduate education as well as values and ethics as they relate to the student's major.
 The capstone is an independent, creative effort by the student that is integrative and builds on the student's previous work in the major; it may include research projects, independent study and projects, a practicum, a seminar, and/or a field experience. - Electives consisting of sufficient lecture and laboratory course work to total 30 credit hours (including core sequence credit hours).
-These credits may be selected from any of the areas listed below. - Residency Credits.
-In order to graduate students must have a minimum of 32 credit hours at the 300-level or above at IU Indianapolis.
+These credits may be selected from any of the Areas listed below. - Residency Credits.
+In order to graduate students must have a minimum of 32 credit hours at the 300level or above at IU Indianapolis.
 B.A. students usually need at least one 300-level course in addition to their required biology and chemistry courses to meet this requirement.